domschrei/mallob/README.md

 The number of worker PEs and client PEs can be set manually with the `-w=<#workers>` and `-c=<#clients>` options to enforce that some PEs are exclusively clients or exclusively workers.
 The first `#workers` ranks are assigned worker roles, and the last `#clients` ranks are assigned client roles.
 These may overlap, and setting one/both of the options to -1 means that _all_ PEs are assigned the respective role(s).

-**Users**

-The API distinguishes jobs by the user which introduced them.
-By default there is a user `admin` defined in `.api/users/admin.json`.
-You can just use this user or create a new one and save it under `.api/users/<user-id>.json`.
-The priority must be larger than zero and no larger than one; a higher number gives more importance to the user's jobs.

 **Introducing a Job**

-To introduce a job to the system, drop a JSON file in `.api/jobs.<i>/new/` (e.g., `.api/jobs.0/new/`) on the filesystem of the according PE structured like this:
+To introduce a job to the system, drop a JSON file in `.api/jobs.<i>/in/` (e.g., `.api/jobs.0/in/`) on the filesystem of the according PE structured like this:
 ```
 {
     "user": "admin",